Kenta2997/MyAtCoderLibrary/README.md

 # MyAtCoderLibrary
 It is my library.
-You can use it freely, but you can not guarantee it.
+You can use it freely, but I can not guarantee it.